Bundle Up For Coldest Stretch Of Weather In Boston In Nearly 2 Years, Possible Storm Next Week

 That is the last example of the kind of cold we are about to feel over the next few days.

-Temperatures are about to plummet, and to make things worse, the winds will exacerbate the cold, creating wind chills in the double digits below zero.
+Temperatures are about to go way down, and to make things worse, the winds will exacerbate the cold, creating wind chills in the double digits below zero.

 Timeline:

+Temperatures plummeted in Boston from 32 degrees in the late afternoon Thursday down to just 8 early Friday morning.

-Add in the winds which will gust 15-30 mph out of the northwest all night long and you get wind chills that look like this:
+Add in the winds, gusting 15-30 mph out of the northwest, and you get wind chills of -10 degrees around 7 a.m.

 Rest of the Weekend: